 Enter Inspect 👋

-Inspect is a new developer tool for macOS and Windows that enables you to inspect and debug your web apps and websites on iOS devices.
+Inspect is a new developer tool for macOS, Linux, and Windows that enables you to inspect and debug your web apps and websites on iOS devices.
 Android coming too.

 With Inspect you don’t need an expensive Mac, all you need is a USB cable or WiFi.